FINISHING AND COATING MAGAZINE:

 YES |

-When a fluid has been loaded with contaminant, the cleaning process either slows or ceases.
+When a fluid has been contaminated, the cleaning process either slows or ceases.
 VCN replenishes all areas with fresh cleaner in seconds. |

 Effectiveness With Solvents |